COLLEGE OF ARTS AND SCIENCES

 HOW TO APPLY

-Please apply via https://apply.interfolio.com/90073 and send (1) a cover letter, (2) a resume, (3) a teaching statement, (4) a research statement, (5) Statement describing efforts to encourage diversity, inclusion, and belonging, including past, current, and anticipated future contributions in these areas; and submit (6) two recommendation letters.
+Please apply via https://apply.interfolio.com/100529 and submit (1) a cover letter, (2) a resume, (3) a teaching statement, (4) a research statement; and (5) two recommendation letters and other relevant qualifications.
+In doing so, remember the following:

 We thank all applicants for their interest.
 Please note that only those candidates selected for interviews will be contacted.